-Steps to take to create a footer link to your Clym widget or Compliance Center
+Steps to take to create a custom (footer) link to your Clym widget or Compliance Center

-For many reasons, Clym's ability to generate footer link embed codes that work alongside your Clym widget and Compliance Center can help maximize your efforts toward data privacy and accessibility regulation compliance.
-Below are examples of various benefits of accompanying your Clym widget and Compliance center with footer links:
+For many reasons, Clym's ability to generate custom link embed codes that work alongside your Clym widget and Compliance Center can help maximize your efforts toward data privacy and accessibility regulation compliance.
+Below are examples of various benefits of accompanying your Clym widget and Compliance center with custom links, that can be used in the footer or any section of your website:

 2. Navigate to your setup instructions